matthewjberger/matthewjberger.github.io/_posts/2022-2-13-Integrating-Python-Flask-Electron-And-React.md

 #### Adding the source

-To add the source for our electron app we will need two files, `index.html` and `main.js`.
+Let's add the source for our electron app.

 ```bash
 code apps/myapp-desktop/src/main.js